evkx/evkx.github.io/content/models/seres/_index.es.md

 ---
-title: Seres modelos de vehículos eléctricos
+title: Modelos EV de Seres
 linktitle: "Seres"
 description: "Seres is a global electric vehicle manufacturer that was established by the Sokon Group in Silicon Valley, USA.
 Seres produces electric vehicles with advanced technology, impressive performance, and intelligent features. "
 weight: 30